 This includes active involvement in dance, music, theatre or art and includes creative thinking in the design and carrying out of service projects.
 The aim of this strand is to provide students with the opportunity to explore their own sense of original thinking and expression.

 All types of physical exertion contributing purposefully to a healthy lifestyle fit this category.
-This strand may include expeditions, individual and team sports, as well as individual fitness programs.
+This strand may include expeditions, individual and team sports, as well as individual fitness programmes.
 The aim of this strand is to promote lifelong healthy habits related to physical well-being.

 Service activities create opportunities for students to develop and apply personal and social skills in real life situations involving leadership, problem solving and initiative.
 The aim of this strand of CAS is for students to understand their capacity to make a meaningful contribution to their community and society.